appsecnz/appsecnz.github.io/conference/training.md

 Check-in desk will be located in the Level 3 lobby (WG 306), and will open at 8:00 a.m. each day

 Morning and afternoon tea breaks will be provided.
-Lunch is available for pre-purchase (through 23 June), or you're free to see to your own lunch.
+Lunch is available for pre-purchase (through 23rd August), or you're free to see to your own lunch.